webarttechnology/lucky24/wp-content/plugins/product-import-export-for-woo/readme.txt

 == Description ==

-Export and import all your WooCommerce products in CSV format.
-The free plugin, Product Import Export for WooCommerce, exports and imports WooCommerce simple, grouped, and external/affiliate products in a super simple way!
+Export and import your WooCommerce products (simple, grouped, external/affiliate) in a super simple way using CSV files.

 Inventory updates, syncing products, data filtration, and automatic column mapping are some of the main peculiarities of this product importer plugin.